How to Maintain a Website

 If it serves as an informative website and you rarely add something, you can do backups either daily or weekly, since the content of your website is not changing.
 If you add new posts, items, data, etc. it is highly recommended to set the frequency to hourly or daily so that if your website suddenly stops working, you can rewind it to how it was an hour before.
 To ease this task you can use plugins, WordPress provides a variety of them for you to choose from.

 If you have a form on your website where users can type anything they want and submit it, you need to be sure that your website is protected.
 One of the easiest ways hackers can get into your website is through scripts.
 When they are in they can delete or steal information that is of great importance or is not supposed to be in the hands of anyone else.
 The larger your company is the more likely you will be targeted on a daily basis.
 Not too long ago Toyota announced that intruders breached their computer system in the main office and gained data on 3.1 million Toyota and Lexus car owners whose life can be endangered.
 This is happening not only to Toyota but to other large companies as well: eBay, Sony, Yahoo, etc.

 The best solution for you is to be sure that your code is fully formed and has no points to be breached and ask your website development company to procure periodic health checks of the website.

 3. Hide Admin Website URL Login

 Most websites resort to the default login URL that is generated when the website is created.
 For WordPress users, that URL is in the form of www.yoursite.com/wp-admin.
 Without changing this login access URL, hackers have one less thing to figure out.
-You absolutely do not want it and that is why it is important to change URL to something custom that only you would know.
-Also, you can use Protect Your Admin plugin.
+You absolutely do not want it and that is why it is important to change the URL to something custom that only you would know.
+Also, you can use the Protect Your Admin plugin.
 Once installed, just go to plugin settings and choose your new URL slug, check the “Enable” box and click “Save Settings”.